History of Jakarta: Proposal to relocate the capital

-Sukarno's mercusuar projects (1960–1965)
+Sukarno's Mercusuar projects (1960–1965)

 Monumental projects

 Dramatic changes in Jakarta's skyline occurred during the period between 1960 and 1965, when President Sukarno, also an architect and an urban planner, personally drove the city into a modern capital that would not only be the pride of the Indonesian nation, but would also be a mercusuar (beacon) of a powerful new nation.
 The short period would give Jakarta many of its most famous modernist landmarks and monuments.

 Sukarno had already transitioned the country to "Guided Democracy" between 1957 and 1959, which greatly increased his own political power.
 Sukarno's great power allowed him to award the 1962 Asian Games to Indonesia, with Jakarta as the host city.
-The event was used as a trigger to complete new landmarks in Jakarta, and so the first half of the 1960s saw large government-funded projects that were undertaken with openly nationalistic architecture.
+The event was used as a trigger to complete new landmarks in Jakarta, i.e. Gelora Bung Karno Sports Complex, and so the first half of the 1960s saw large government-funded projects that were undertaken with openly nationalistic architecture.
 By working on the optimistic monumental projects, Sukarno hoped to put the newly independent nation's pride on international display.

 Sukarno filled Jakarta with numbers of monuments.
 Numbers of monumental projects were conceived, planned and initiated during his administration.
 Some of the notable monumental projects of Sukarno during the first half of the 1960s were: Semanggi "clover-leaf" highway interchange, a broad avenue in Central Jakarta (Jalan M.H.
 Thamrin and Jalan Jenderal Sudirman), and Jalan Gatot Subroto; a broad by-pass connecting Tanjung Priok harbour with Halim Airport (Jalan Jenderal Ahmad Yani); four high-rise hotels, including Hotel Indonesia; a new parliament building; a stadium; Sarinah Department Store; the development of Ancol on the north coast of Jakarta to become Jakarta's main recreation complex; the largest mosque in Southeast Asia; and the widening of Jalan Thamrin and Jalan Sudirman ahead of the 1962 Asian Games.

 Most of Jakarta's monuments were initiated during the first half of the 1960s e.g. the National Monument, Selamat Datang Monument, Pemuda Monument at Senayan, Irian Jaya Liberation Monument at Lapangan Banteng, and the Dirgantara Monument at Pancoran.

 During the first half of the 1960s, government projects in Jakarta was so intense to the extent that Jakarta's citizens struggled to find cement and building materials for their own use.